Antarctic shag: Reproduction

 Antarctic shags are monogamous and only mate with one partner each nesting season.
 Still, partners may change between seasons.
 Males attract breeding partners with a greeting display.

 Typically, colonies breed on low rocky cliffs near the water.
-Sometimes, breeding colonies are shared with other bird species such as the rock shag, southern rockhopper penguin, and black-browed albatrosses.
-This species usually forms smaller colonies of 20-40 pairs, but larger colonies of up to 800 pairs have been observed.
+This species usually forms smaller colonies of 20–40 pairs, but larger colonies of up to 800 pairs have been observed.

 Both genders build a nest from feathers, seaweed, and ocean debris.
 Materials are then connected with excreta, which is waste material, such as feces and urine.
 Shag mating pairs often steal nesting material from other couples.
 The final nest shape looks like a cone with the tip cut off, similar to a volcano.
 Nests are sometimes reused between years as many individuals return to the same breeding site.

 Antarctic shags lay their eggs between October and December.
 The female lays 2 or 3 eggs on average; but up to 5 eggs have been observed.
 Both parents help incubate the eggs for 28–31 days.
 Chicks hatch without a protective down making them vulnerable to the Antarctic conditions.
 Due to this lack of protection, parents must keep their chicks warm for the first few weeks.
 The naked chicks are fed by their parents for about 3 weeks with the male partner providing most of the food.
 After about 3 weeks, the chicks start to fledge.
 By age 4, the offspring will have reached sexual maturity.
 The Antarctic shag has an estimated life expectancy of 15–20 years in the wild.

 Breeding success can be directly affected by food availability and diving conditions.